-Having an experienced tax consultant for preparing the quality return of American Tax Singapore following the strategic tax planning, allow the expatriates to use any of these provisions, in minimizing or possibly eliminating tax liability.
-Do note that in most of the cases the filing of US expat tax return is required, even if taxes are not owed.
+Having an experienced tax consultant for preparing the quality return of American Tax Singapore following the strategic tax planning and FATCA, allows the expatriates to use any of these provisions, in minimizing or possibly eliminating tax liability.
+Do note that in most of the cases the filing of a US expat’s taxes return is required, even if taxes are not owed.

 Important Advice For US Expats

 In this post, we provide the tax professional advice for US expat tax for Americans living abroad.